Integral representation of moderate cohomology: Pseudomeromorphic currents and weighted integral formulas

 In one complex variable $z$ it is elementary to see that the principal value current $1/z^m$ exists and can be defined, e.g., as the limit as $\epsilon \to 0$ in the sense of currents of $\chi(|h(z)|^2/\epsilon)/z^m$, where $h$ is a non-trivial holomorphic function (or tuple) vanishing at $z=0$ and $\chi$ is a smooth regularization of the characteristic function of $[1,\infty)\subset \R$; for the rest of the paper $\chi$ will denote such a function.
 The current $1/z^m$ can also be defined as the value at $\lambda=0$ of the analytic continuation of the current-valued function $\lambda \mapsto |h(z)|^{{2\lambda}}/z^m$.
 It follows that the \emph{residue current} $\debar(1/z^m)$ can be computed as the limit of $\debar\chi(|h(z)|^2/\epsilon)/z^m$ or as the value at $\lambda=0$ of $\lambda \mapsto \debar |h(z)|^{{2\lambda}}/z^m$.
 Since tensor products of currents are well-defined we can form the current

 in $\C^M$, where $m_1,\ldots,m_r$ are positive integers, $m_{r+1},\ldots,m_{M}$ are nonnegative integers, and $\gamma$ is a smooth compactly supported form.
 Notice that $\tau$ is anti-commuting in the residue factors $\debar(1/z_j^{m_j})$ and commuting in the principal value factors $1/z_k^{m_k}$.
 We say that a current of the form \eqref{elementary} is an \emph{elementary pseudomeromorphic current}.
-By \cite[Theorem~2.15]{AW3}, a current $\mu$ on a complex manifold $X$ is \emph{pseudomeromorphic} if and only if $\mu$ is a locally finite sum of currents of the form $\pi_*\tau$, where $\tau$ is of the form \eqref{elementary} and $\pi$ is a holomorphic map from a neighborhood of $\text{supp}\, \gamma$ to $X$; a current $\mu$ on a reduced pure-dimensional complex space $X$ is pseudomeromorphic if and only if there is a modification $\pi\colon X'\to X$ with $X'$ smooth and a pseudomeromorphic current $\mu'$ on $X'$ such that $\mu=\pi_*\mu'$, \emph{op.\ cit.} This yields the subsheaf $\PM_X$ of the sheaf of germs of currents on any reduced pure-dimensional complex space $X$.
+A current $\mu$ on a complex manifold $X$ is \emph{pseudomeromorphic} if and only if $\mu$ is a locally finite sum of currents of the form $\pi_*\tau$, where $\tau$ is of the form \eqref{elementary} and $\pi$ is a holomorphic map from a neighborhood of $\text{supp}\, \gamma$ to $X$, see \cite[Theorem~2.15]{AW3}.
+Currents on reduced complex spaces are also defined, see \cite{HL}.
+A current $\mu$ on a reduced pure-dimensional complex space $X$ is pseudomeromorphic if and only if there is a modification $\pi\colon X'\to X$ with $X'$ smooth and a pseudomeromorphic current $\mu'$ on $X'$ such that $\mu=\pi_*\mu'$, \cite[Theorem~2.15]{AW3}.
+This yields the subsheaf $\PM_X$ of the sheaf of germs of currents on any reduced pure-dimensional complex space $X$.
 Notice that, since $\debar$ maps an elementary pseudomeromorphic current to a sum of such currents, $\debar$ maps $\PM$ to itself.
 Moreover, if $X$ and $Z$ are reduced pure-dimensional complex spaces and $\mu\in\PM(X)$, then $\mu\otimes 1\in \PM(X\times Z)$, see \cite[Section~2]{AS}.
 Below, we will omit ``$\otimes 1$'' and write, e.g., $\mu(x)$ to denote on what variables a current depends.